cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/find-rate-limit.md

 ### 3. Validate your rate

 1. Repeat the rate selection process described in the previous section, but selecting a portion of traffic where you know there was an attack or traffic peak.
-The rate you have chosen should block the outlier traffic during the attack and allow traffic during normal times.
+The rate you have chosen should block the outlier traffic during the attack and allow traffic during regular periods.

 2. (Optional) Check the [sampled logs](/waf/security-analytics/#sampled-logs) to verify the fingerprints and filters you selected.